Laptops have become part and parcel of student’s life that you can’t imagine their lives without these gadgets.

 Students usually look at the processor speed, memory, weight, design and of course the price while making laptop purchases.

-There are many laptops that fall in the sub-$500 price range, and as you weigh your options, here are four budget and good machines for you:
+There are many best laptops for college students that fall in the sub-$500 price range, and as you weigh your options, here are four budget and good machines for you:

 The Asus Transformer Book T100

 This one starts at $349.
 It is a two-in-one device that completely detaches from its 10.1-inch touchscreen.
 It has a full-size keyboard and can serve both as a laptop and a tablet.

 The Asus Transformer Book T100 weighs only 2.4 pounds and has a battery life of more than 11 hours.
 This is where it beats most laptops.

 The Acer Aspire starts at $448.
 It is a good companion to students even though it doesn’t have a touchscreen so it can’t take full advantage of Windows 8.
 It boasts a 15.6 –inch screen, wide enough for you to carry all you activities comfortably and you can even use it to watch movies.

 The Acer Aspire comes with 8GB of flash memory quite suitable for multitasking.
 Its battery life is more than 6 hours.

 The Asus K200MA starts at $294.
 It improves on the concept of notebooks.
 The laptop weighs 3 pounds and has an 11.6-inch display.

 It is compact hence highly portable.
 The Asus K200MA is fully loaded with Windows 8, is a touchscreen and offers HD resolution.

 It is great for moving from one lecture hall to another as well as for travel.